hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

     (in both actual *and* formal sense) must never be assumed to be static. likewise meta-components of component associations.

-• :dt4: converatism: it is better to determine earlier that you won't need a structure, rather than to build it and not use it.
+• :DT4: conservatism: it is better to determine earlier that you won't need a structure, rather than to build it and not use it.